FileMeta/filemeta.github.io/MetaTag.md

 ## RDF Type and Subject

 [Resource Description Framework (RDF)](https://en.wikipedia.org/wiki/Resource_Description_Framework) is W3C standard data model for metadata.
-There are multiple bindings, that is, there are multiple ways to represent RDF metadata including [RDFa](https://en.wikipedia.org/wiki/RDFa), [Microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)), and [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD).
+There are multiple bindings for RDF.
+That is, there are multiple ways to represent RDF metadata including [RDFa](https://en.wikipedia.org/wiki/RDFa), [Microdata](https://en.wikipedia.org/wiki/Microdata_(HTML)), and [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD).

 Despite referencing [Schema.org](https://schema.org), which is an RDF schema, metatags do not qualify as an RDF binding.
 That's because the metatag data model is flat and RDF schemas require hierarchical structure to the metadata.
 (See [Experimental Features](#experimental-features) for the prospect of adding hierarchy.)

-Other requirements of RDF are that the subject of the metadata be specified and the object type of the subject be indicated.
+Other requirements of RDF are that the subject of the metadata be indicated and the object type of the subject be indicated.

 For metatags, the **subject** is the document or text stream in which the metatags are embedded.
 The **type** is optional and may be specified using the "type" property.
 For example: